nguynlb/wxWidgetUI/README.md

-# wx_cmake_template
+# wx_cmake_template - Use template of author : [JustDevTutorial](https://www.youtube.com/@lukesdevtutorials)

 A template for multiplatform wxWidgets projects using CMake

 ## How this works

 This template searches for the wxWidgets library using `FindPackage`.
 If not found, it downloads the library source from GitHub, compiles it, and links it with the main project.

 The super build pattern with `ExternalProject_Add` is used to achieve this.